ParampreetR/asc-frontend/docs/synopsis.md

 - Fast because only parts of the existing page are changed dynamically.
 Entire page is not loaded from scratch.
 - Better font sizes, image alignments and navigation buttons placements.
 - Better modularity and arrangement of front-end code and back-end code.
+- Will try to cache items which are time consuming, so that next time user loads site fast...

 ### Drawbacks of Purposed System